23 last-minute World Book Day costume ideas for 2025

 © makefuncreating.com

 Younger kids will love to dress up as The Gruffalo, with purply prickles all over his back.
-Oh Creative Day have a really easy-to-make Gruffalo outfit tutorial, using everyday supplies like a paper plate and some coloured felt.
+Oh Creative Day has a easy-to-make Gruffalo outfit tutorial, using everyday supplies like a paper plate and some coloured felt.

 How to make a gruffalo costume